anotherhadi/nixy/README.md

   - `laptop` is mine
   - `guest` is a template that you can copy and modify for your own system
   - `themes` contains all the themes available (see [THEMES.md](docs/THEMES.md))
-  - `shared` are some nix files that you can import (nvidia, prime, fonts, ...)
+  - `modules` are some nix files that you can import (nvidia, prime, fonts, ...)
 - 🤫 `secrets` are the secrets files encrypted with sops

 ## Installation